 RTS Threshold: This value should remain at its default setting of a minor modification should be made.

 2346.
 If inconsistent data flow is a problem, only

-Fragmentation The fragmentation threshold, which is specified Threshold: in bytes, determines whether packets will be fragmented.
+Fragmentation The fragmentation threshold, which is specified fragmented.
 Packets exceeding the 2346 byte setting will be fragmented before transmission.
 2346 is the default setting.